iangalvez/jcheno21.github.io/lecture4.md

   - Write out <code>case</code>, followed by the specific number you want to assign to it

-  - If another number satisfies the same condition, write it as another case on the next line
+  - If another number satisfies the same condition, write it as a separate case on the next line

-  - <code>break</code> tells the program to ignore everything else that comes afterward <i>within</i> the switch statement
+  - <code>break</code> tells the program to ignore everything else that comes afterwards <i>within</i> the switch statement

   - If the int does not match any of the cases, it will jump to the <code>default</code> section